David-Haim/concurrencpp/README.md

 		Destroyes *this and cancels all associated timers.
 	*/
 	~timer_queue() noexcept;

 	/*
+		Shuts down this timer_queue.
+		After this call, invocation of any method besides shutdown and shutdown_requested will throw an errors::timer_queue_shutdown.
+		If shutdown had been called before, this method has no effect.
+	*/
+	void shutdown() noexcept;

+	/*
+		Returns true if shutdown had been called before, false otherwise.
+	*/
+	bool shutdown_requested() const noexcept;

+	/*
-		Creates a new running timer where *this is the associated timer_queue */
+		Creates a new running timer where *this is the associated timer_queue.
+		Throws std::invalid_argument if executor is null.
+		Throws errors::timer_queue_shutdown if shutdown had been called before.
+	*/
 	template<class callable_type>
 	timer make_timer(